 Dr Maren Rohe is a post-doctoral Research Fellow in the project ‘Post-Socialist Britain: Memory, Representation and Political Identity amongst German and Polish Immigrants in the UK.’

-Dr Frank Uekötter is a Reader in Environmental Humanities working on environmental issues, both past and present, in a global context.
+Frank Uekötter is a Professor in Environmental Humanities working on environmental issues, both past and present, in a global context.

 The Making of Monoculture: A Global History, European Research Council Advanced Grant, 2021-2026 (Principal Investigator Dr Frank Uekötter)